Mt122606/Mt122606/README.md

  👀 Interested in analytics, procurement, business development, projects, etc.

- 🌱 Learning!
+ 🌱 Growing!

  💞️ Looking to collaborate on information.
-The larger the data, the more fun we can have!
+The larger the data, the more fun we can have and the more reliable our solution!
+ I am fast and your data is waiting for me to tell its story.
+I am ready to mine gold!

  🔎 Found to be efficient, solution-oriented, and fact-driven to be lean.